 At Digestive Healthcare Center, we want to ensure that patients have information about an array of digestive health conditions, to promote positive gastrointestinal health year-round.
 One such condition is gastroparesis, which is a digestive condition that affects the motility of the muscles in your stomach.
 Normally, after you swallow, the muscles within the wall of your stomach grind up the food and push it to the small intestine for the next phase of digestion.
 However, with gastroparesis, the ability of your body to move food through your digestive tract is slowed, preventing your stomach from emptying properly.
 Gastroparesis is not a common condition; it only affects about 10 men and 40 women out of 100,000 people.
-August is Gastroparesis Awareness Month – keep reading to learn more about this condition from the experts at Digestive Healthcare Center.
+August is Gastroparesis Awareness Month – keep reading to learn more about this condition from the gastroenterology specialists at Digestive Healthcare Center.

 Although many people with gastroparesis do not have any noticeable symptoms, the condition can also cause symptoms that make daily life difficult and uncomfortable.
 Those with this condition often experience: